BrycenAB/openAI_IMG_Generation_Editing/README.md

 -Utilize openAI API to generate and edit photos from a text prompt

-# LIbraries Utilized: tkinter, webbrowser, openAI, requests, Pillow, and numpy
+# LIbraries Utilized:
+-tkinter, webbrowser, openAI, requests, Pillow, and numpy

-# Built as a skeleton to be added too for specific needs
+# *Built as a skeleton to be added too for specific needs

 # Visit: https://openai.com/api/ to create an openAI account and get your API-key